Essential Plumbing Tools Every Homeowner Should Have

 Plumber's Tape (PTFE / Teflon Tape)

 This thin white tape wraps around the threaded end of pipe fittings to create a watertight seal and prevent leaks.
-Always wrap clockwise (in the same direction you'll be tightening), applying 2 to 4 layers that overlap by half the tape width.
+Start the tape on the second thread from the end of the pipe and hold it still, then wrap in the same direction the pipe will turn, pulling it tightly.
+For most water lines, use 2 to 3 wraps for thicker tape and 4 to 5 for thinner options, keeping the tape taut so it seats fully into the threads.
+Each wrap should overlap the previous one by about half the tape width.
 Avoid covering the very first thread, and never use PTFE tape on compression fittings, as it's not designed for that application.
 Use yellow tape for gas lines and white tape for water lines.

 Don't Skip the Tape